Chemical formula: Condensed formula

+Because condensed formulas represent the pattern of bonds between the atoms (constitution), they distinguish structural isomers, molecules that have the same molecular formula but different structural formulas.
+For example, ethanol (condensed formula CH3CH2OH) and dimethyl ether (condensed formula CH3OCH3) are distinguished even though they have the same empirical and molecular formulas (C2H6O).
+Condensed formulas are able to represent many chemical compounds including highly branched molecules but they are not able to represent most cyclic compounds, with the exception of some common pre-defined expressions that represent small cyclic groups such as phenyl (written C6H5), and cyclohexane (C6H11).

-Polymers in condensed formulae
+Polymers

 For polymers in condensed chemical formulae, parentheses are placed around the repeating unit.
 For example, a hydrocarbon molecule that is described as CH3(CH2)50CH3, is a molecule with fifty repeating units.
 If the number of repeating units is unknown or variable, the letter n may be used to indicate this formula: CH3(CH2)_{n}CH3.